 This unit focuses on engineering fundamentals as the basis of understanding concepts, principles and components that operate in mechanical systems.
 The term 'mechanical systems' includes systems that utilise all forms of mechanical components and their linkages.
 While this unit contains the fundamental physics and theoretical understanding of mechanical systems and how they work, the focus is on the creation of a system.
 The creation process draws heavily upon design and innovation processes.
 Students create an operational system using the systems engineering process.
 The focus is on a mechanical system; however, it may include some electrotechnological components.
-All systems use or convert the energy supplied to them.
+All systems require some form of energy to function.
+Students research and quantify how systems use or convert the energy supplied to them.
 Students are introduced to mechanical engineering principles including mechanical subsystems and devices, their motions, elementary applied physics, and related mathematical calculations that can be applied to define and explain the physical characteristics of these systems.